sandrakurian/mongodb-analytics/README.md

 MongoDB.

 By the end of this course you'll understand how to best use MongoDB and its Aggregation Framework in your own data science workflow.

+## Setting Up

+ Run this command from inside the aggregation-framework folder
+`conda create -n aggregation-framework python=3.6 anaconda`

+Activate this environment
+`source activate aggregation-framework`

+Start your Jupyter notebook
+`jupyter notebook`

+Point your browser to http://localhost:8888/ to access the Jupyter Notebook interface